dstekol/AlphaFour/README.md

 (and is used to evaluate subsequent agents).
 During self-play agents are able to resign if the value of the current state and all of its immediate children is below a particular threshold - this measure is intended simply to save computation.
-In addition to the exploration bonus used during MCTS simulations, During self-play, exploration is encouraged in several ways:
+During self-play, exploration is encouraged in several ways:
  - The actions during MCTS simulations are chosen according a score which includes an exploration bonus.
  This bonus decays each time an action is chosen, meaning less-frequently selected actions will eventually be selected.